NeuripsCreativityWorkshop/2021/index.md

 This year we are asking for submissions to consist of:

 * A short text description of the work (up to 200 words) in the file description.txt
 * One 1920x1080 "title slide" that includes title, artist, and optionally a short blurb.
-This will be used as a video intro and only when the text description is not available. (file_01.png)
+This will be used as a video intro and only when the text description is not available. (project_name_01.png)
-* One 1920x1080 main image (file_02.png)
+* One 1920x1080 main image (project_name_02.png)
-* Optionally: Up to 4 additional 1920x1080 images or a 1920x1080 mp4 video of up to 60 seconds showing the work in more detail. (file_03.png, file_04.png, ..., file_06.png or file_03.mp4)
+* Optionally: Up to 4 additional 1920x1080 images or a 1920x1080 mp4 video of up to 60 seconds showing the work in more detail. (project_name_03.png, project_name_04.png, project_name_05.png, project_name_06.png *or* project_name_03.mp4)

-Images should be ordered and named project_name_01.png so that they can be presented sequentially as a slideshow.
-The first two images should be the title image and the main image (01 and 02).

-We will display the accepted art submissions an online gallery and will do our best to show a number of art pieces at the online workshop itself.
+We will display the accepted art submissions in an online gallery and will do our best to show a number of art pieces at the online workshop itself.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.

 Submissions must be made through the CMT portal.
 The submission link will be made available soon.
 You will also be asked for a short text description of your work and a description of how machine learning was used in its creation.